Hamilton, Sarah (Oboe)

-Sarah has given many presentations on making the oboe more accessible in public school programs at New York State, Erie County and Chautauqua music teacher association conferences.
-She is co-author of the oboe chapter of Teaching Woodwinds, an online woodwind method book which was published by Mountain Peak Music in 2014.
+Her method book, Oboe Tuning Duets has recently been published by Mountain Peak Music, and she is co-author of the oboe chapter of Teaching Woodwinds, an online woodwind method book published by Mountain Peak Music in 2014.
 More of her information and resources for helping the younger oboe player are available at OboeHelp.com.

 Sarah holds a Doctor of Musical Arts degree from The Ohio State University and a Master of Music degree from Wayne State University where she studied with former Detroit Symphony oboist Robert Sorton.
 She holds a Bachelor of Music degree from the University of Western Ontario where her teachers included Shelley Heron, Geralyn Giovannetti and Perry Baumen.
 She began her studies with Lawrence Cherney in Toronto, Canada.